cmiles74/cloudformation-tutorial/README.md

 When provisioning is complete, you can head over to the [VPC web console][13] to inspect your new virtual cloud.
-There's not a lot to see, but if you choose "Your VPCs" from the left-hand navigation bar and then select your "Tutorial VPC" from the list, you can click the "Tags" tab and look at the tags associated with the resource.
+There's not a lot to see, but if you choose "Yourq VPCs" from the left-hand navigation bar and then select your "Tutorial VPC" from the list, you can click the "Tags" tab and look at the tags associated with the resource.
 You'll see the tag we specified in the template (`Name`) and the tag we passed into the `create-stack` command (`Project``).
 CloudFormation